Skip to main content Skip to main navigation

 Monday 1:00 p.m.-2:00 p.m.
 ET

-In this four-part course presented with Duke Law, Melinda Vaughn, Deputy Director of the Bolch Judicial Institute, and Janice Brunner, Group General Counsel and Head of Civic Engagement at Travelers, explore the foundations of the United States Judiciary, how a judge’s job works and the role we all play in the judicial system.
+In this four-part course presented with Duke Law, Melinda Vaughn, Deputy Director of the Bolch Judicial Institute at Duke Law School, and Janice Brunner, Group General Counsel and Head of Civic Engagement at Travelers, explored the foundations of the United States Judiciary, how a judge’s job works and the role we all play in the judicial system.

-This course explores the rule of law and the constitutional foundation of the U.S. judicial system.
+This course explored the rule of law and the constitutional foundation of the U.S. judicial system.
 The U.S. Constitution outlines a government system that balances power among three branches.
-Gain a better understanding of the powers and responsibilities of the judicial branch, how the judiciary and U.S. law have developed over time, and how state and federal courts work together to resolve disputes, protect our individual rights and liberties, and uphold the rule of law.
+Watch the replay to gain a better understanding of the powers and responsibilities of the judicial branch, how the judiciary and U.S. law have developed over time, and how state and federal courts work together to resolve disputes, protect our individual rights and liberties, and uphold the rule of law.

-This course discusses the roles, responsibilities and decision-making processes of judges.
-We’ll explore the various ways federal and state judges get their jobs, what it means to be fair and impartial, and the legal principles, ethical codes, traditions and guidelines that constrain judicial decision-making.
+This course discussed the roles, responsibilities and decision-making processes of judges.
+We explored the various ways federal and state judges get their jobs, what it means to be fair and impartial, and the legal principles, ethical codes, traditions and guidelines that constrain judicial decision-making.

-This course provides the opportunity for a live Q&A with North Carolina Court of Appeals Judge Allegra Collins and U.S. District Court for the District of Maryland retired Judge Paul Grimm.
-Explore the topics reviewed in previous courses more deeply and dive into the day-to-day work of a judge and the structure and role of the courts.
+This course provided the opportunity for a live Q&A with North Carolina Court of Appeals Judge Allegra Collins and U.S. District Court for the District of Maryland retired Judge Paul Grimm.
+This webinar was also a deep dive into the day-to-day work of a judge and the structure and role of the courts.

 These discussions are part of our Civic Conversations series in which Citizen TravelersSM – Travelers’ industry-leading, nonpartisan civic engagement initiative – and the Travelers Institute® are teaming up to host conversations among leading thinkers in the areas of civic engagement and civic learning.
 Stay tuned for more discussions featuring thought leaders in this dynamic space and thank you for supporting Citizen Travelers at the Travelers Institute.